 Why bother to Emotion Coach?

 I know every parent I work with wants a loving connection with their child.
 The research shows that Emotion Coaching promotes emotional intelligence and creates positive, long lasting effects for children.
-It supports children through life’s ups and downs in a way that builds confidence and helps them grow socially, emotionally, and intellectually and most of all builds a secure connection between you and your child, it’s never too late!
+It supports children through life’s ups and downs in a way that builds confidence and helps them grow socially, emotionally, and intellectually.
+More importantly it builds a secure connection between you and your child.
+It is never too late to change.

 The Gottman Institute